eluinstra/ebms-admin/docs/ebms-core/database.md

 ```

 If you already have an existing database and want to use Flyway, then you first have to [initialize Flyway](/ebms-admin/database.md#initialize-flyway).
 Otherwise you can just enable the property.

 ## Database Configuration

-You can find the JDBC settings for the supported databases as well as links to the JDBC drivers below.
+You can find the JDBC properties for the supported databases as well as links to the EbMS database plugins, JDBC drivers and Flyway database drivers below.
+You should add the properties to the [EbMS override properties](properties#override-properties) and add either add the EbMS database plugin or the JDBC driver and Flyway database driver to the classpath of ebms-admin when you start it.
+For example if you want to use PostgreSQL then either add [`ebms-postgres-db-plugin-2.20.6.jar`](https://github.com/eluinstra/ebms-admin/releases/download/ebms-admin-2.20.6/ebms-postgres-db-plugin-2.20.6.jar) to the classpath or add `postgresql-42.7.3.jar` and `flyway-postgresql-12.0.4.jar` to the classpath when you start ebms-admin.

 ### Common Properties